Eastern cougar: Possible colonization of the east by western cougars

 At least several dozen or more reported sightings have been confirmed by biologists, many of whom believe they are accounted for by escaped captives or individual members of the western subspecies that have wandered hundreds of miles from their established breeding ranges in the Dakotas or elsewhere in the west.

-Eastern U.S. reported sightings, many of which reviewed in the 2011 federal report, in various locations, including Michigan, Wisconsin, Southern Indiana, Illinois, Missouri, Kentucky, Connecticut, New York Maine, Massachusetts, New Hampshire, North Carolina, Virginia, Arkansas, Vermont, Alabama Louisiana, and Tennessee.
+Eastern U.S. reported sightings, many of which reviewed in the 2011 federal report, in various locations, including Michigan, Wisconsin, Southern Indiana, Illinois, Missouri, Kentucky, Connecticut, New York, Maine, Massachusetts, New Hampshire, North Carolina, Virginia, Arkansas, Vermont, Alabama, Louisiana, and Tennessee.

 Until around 1990, reports of mountain lions in the Midwest and East were highly influenced by the "Bigfoot factor", according to Mark Dowling, co-founder of the Eastern Cougar Network.
 "None of it was really real", he said in an interview, but the situation has changed dramatically since that time according to Dowling, whose group collects and disseminates data on the shifting mountain lion population.

 Dowling said in 2003 that sightings in the eastern half of the nation, including Michigan, etc., were "almost certainly" escaped captives, but he added that the notion that (western) cougars "will eventually reach New Jersey" is a reasonable prediction, in part due to increased populations of white-tailed deer (Odocoileus virginianus).

 However, some of these cougars found far in the east were established to be of western origin.
 As noted in an opinion piece by David Baron in the New York Times, concerning a cougar killed by a car in Connecticut in 2011:

 "Wildlife officials, who at first assumed the cat was a captive animal that had escaped its owners, examined its DNA and concluded that it was a wild cougar from the Black Hills of South Dakota.
 It had wandered at least 1,500 miles before meeting its end at the front of an SUV in Connecticut."

 Recolonization is entirely dependent upon dispersing subadult females, who typically range far less than subadult males.
 While subadult females with Black Hills DNA have been documented since 2015 in Tennessee, Missouri and Iowa, as of 2018, the easternmost breeding colony north of Florida is the Niobrara River Valley in central Nebraska.

+In the mid-2020s isolated cases of cougar reproduction were documented in the Upper Peninsula of Michigan and in northern Minnesota, the first known cats born in either region in a century.